Skip to main content

 When Okendo sends emails on your behalf to your customers they are sent from an Okendo email domain (@okendo.io) combined with the "from name" and "reply-to" details from your Mail Settings.
 For example, if your "from name" is "T-Shirt Store" and your "reply-to" is "support@tshirtstore.com" the email will appear like this in Gmail:

-This is a great setup: the email will appear as if it's from your store and any replies will also be sent to your store's reply-to address.
-However if the customer were to expand the sender details of the email they would see Okendo as the sending email domain:
+The email will appear as if it's from your store and any replies will also be sent to your store's reply-to address.
+However, if the customer were to expand the sender details of the email they would see Okendo as the sending email domain:

 Configuring A Custom Email Sending Domain